aaron-math/NN-ArtificialViscosity/README.md

 Code developed during Summer 2020 to implement machine learning and neural networks to predict artificial viscosity values in Pyranda.

+Work Title - "Shock Capturing using Neural Networks"

+The images produced by the code match those from the paper.

 ## Reference:
 For installation instructions and source code:<br />
 Pyranda -  https://github.com/LLNL/pyranda/tree/master

-Work Title - "Shock Capturing using Neural Networks"

 ## Includes:
 • .py files to create datasets<br />